HiDannyZ/CRUD-Device-Driver/README.md

 The ordering convention of memory used in the block of data was Big Endian.

-The 64-bit block stressed proper allocation of bytes location
+The 64-bit block stressed proper allocation of bytes location.

+The information was seperated into by 5 catagories.